Parish Bulletin for December 1, 2013

 Call Patti Schultz at 783-9146 to put your name on the list.

-Icon of St. Damien of Moloka'i Installed: The fifth of six icons has recently been installed to the far left of the altar.
-For more information on St. Damien, click here.
-The icon for Pierre Toussanit, the sixth icon by Father Bill McNichols has been fully funded and is in process of being painted.
-Pierre Toussaint, the former slave and hairdresser from Haiti, who is expected to be proclaimed a saint by the Church.
+Icon of Ven.
+Pierre Toussaint Installed: At the end of May, 2013, the final icon of six by Father Bill McNichols was installed to the right of the altar.
+Pierre Toussaint, the former slave and hairdresser from Haiti, is expected to be proclaimed a saint by the Church.
 Toussaint’s life was a miracle of charity and kindness.
 Born a slave in 1766, he did not allow that fact to prevent him from helping his fellow man, whatever their race.
 He overcame every adversity in his life through his complete embrace of the commandment of Christ, “Love one another”.